Influenza (the flu)

 - Diabetes and other metabolic diseases

-- Cancer or conditions that lower the immune system including treatment
+- Cancer or conditions that lower the immune system including treatment, talk to your doctor

 - Anemia or blood diseases

 - Children and teens who have had long term treatment with aspirin.

 - People 65 or older

 - People who live in nursing homes or other long-term care facilities.

 - Indigenous peoples

 Other people are considered high risk if they may easily pass the flu virus to those at risk for serious complications or hospitalization, and include:

 - Health care workers and other care providers.